Mantish/Ajax-Post-Carousel/readme.txt

 **Features**

 * Posts can be selected from a category, a custom taxonomy or a post type.
-* Configurable number of posts in carousel and number of preloaded posts (buffered posts)
+* Configurable number of posts shown in the carousel and number of preloaded posts (visible posts + posts loaded in the background)
 * Posts can be loaded in random order or using the default order (From most recent to oldest)
 * Carousel can be an endless loop
 * Title and excerpt can be shown.
 Thumbnail is always shown.